scalastuff/json-parser/README.md

 #### Independent

-The core parser is not tied to any particular JSON AST (abstract syntax tree).
+The core parser is not tied to a particular JSON AST (abstract syntax tree).
 Through the streaming interface, any AST can be built.
 The parser currently ships with a spray-json builder, more will follow.

 ## Getting started